Holiday MashUp: where I lure you in with an abundance of sparkly Christmas stuff, but then discuss the prevalence of luxury-home blogs.

 I will stop dressing like a homeless person.
 I will throw away my old sweatpants and ratty t-shirts and wear Kate Spade at all times, even at eight o’clock on a Saturday morning.

 Except—oh my God.
 Do you have any idea how many other people have already thought of that?
-Jesus.
 Why are there SO MANY other blogs?
 Don’t you people have anything better to do?

 No matter.
 Some perverse personality trait of mine is where I get an idea.
 And don’t bother to stop and think whether it’s good/reasonable/feasible.